The New City Image Logo For Nanshan, Shenzhen Has Been Officially Unveiled

-SHENZHEN, CHINA, September 30, 2024 /EINPresswire / -- With the diverse development and evolution of global cities, a unique symbol often becomes a distinctive representation of a city.
-On September 27, 2024, during the Shenzhen Nanshan International Cultural Exchange Season event, themed "Boundless City, Bay Area Chorus," Nanshan District of Shenzhen officially unveiled its international city image logo system.
+Shenzhen, China – With the diverse development and evolution of global cities, a unique symbol often becomes a distinctive representation of a city.
+On September 27, 2024, during the Shenzhen Nanshan International Cultural Exchange Season event, themed“Boundless City, Bay Area Chorus,” Nanshan District of Shenzhen officially unveiled its international city image logo system.
 The goal is to better show Nanshan's innovative, open, and dynamic character to the world, letting more people globally recognize and remember this captivating city.

 It is reported that Nanshan, Shenzhen, is an ancient city with over 1,700 years of history and the birthplace of China's first shot in the reform and opening-up era.
 As a leading hub for technological innovation in China, Nanshan attracts numerous top-tier companies and innovative talents, with cutting-edge technologies emerging constantly in its rich environment of creativity.
 Over time, Nanshan has evolved into one of the most internationalized districts in Shenzhen, with the highest concentration of foreign residents and the densest resources for international education in the city.